-At the Lindsey Wilson Scottsville Campus, students can begin several of the bachelor's or associate's degree programs offered by the A.P.
+At the Lindsey Wilson Scottsville Campus, students can begin several of the degree programs offered by the A.P.
 White Campus in Columbia.

 A two-year Associate of Arts degree program in Business Management can be completed in its entirety at the Scottsville Campus as well as Bachelor of Arts degree programs in Business Administration and Human Services & Counseling.
 The Master of Education degree in Counseling & Human Development is also offered.
 The classes for these degree programs are available in the evenings and on the weekend, with some additional courses available online.
 Accelerated summer and winter intersessions are also scheduled.

-Scottsville students may also pursue the online Associate of Arts in Business Management or Criminal Justice, the Bachelor of Arts in Business Administration or Criminal Justice, or the RN BSN program.
+Scottsville students may also pursue the following online programs: Associate of Arts in Business Management or Criminal Justice; Bachelor of Arts in Business Administration, Criminal Justice, Human Services & Counseling, Sustainability & Energy Applications, or User Experience Design; the RN BSN nursing program; the Master of Arts in Interactive Design; or the Master of Education Teacher as Leader program.